pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/envoy.md

   Your cluster context name should show up.
 You `pachctl` client now points to your cluster.

 ### If you have deployed **Console**
 Point your browser to `<external-IP-address-or-domain-name`.
-No port number needed.
-You will be prompted to login to your Console.
+No port number is needed.
+You will be prompted to log in to your Console.

 ### If you have installed **JupyterHub and the Mount Extension**
 The connection string to your Pachyderm cluster (check the login form accessible by clicking on the mount extension icon in the far left tab bar) is now "grpc://<external-IP-address-or-domain-name>:80".

 ## Quick Cloud Deployment With Envoy

-Follow your regular [QUICK Cloud Deploy documentation](../quickstart/) but for those few steps:
+Follow your regular [QUICK Cloud Deploy documentation](../quickstart/), but for those few steps:

 - In section 2 (Create Your Values.yaml), replace your values yaml with the following.
 Pick your cloud provider.
-Make sure to replace the dummy values with their relevant information.
+Replace the dummy values with their relevant information.
 Then proceed with the helm installation as detailed in section 3.
 - To [connect your `pachctl` client to your cluster](#to-connect-your-pachctl-client-to-your-cluster),replace section 4 with the instructions detailed above.
-- To [connect to Console](#if-you-have-deployed-console), replace section 5 with the the instructions provided in the link.
+- To [connect to Console](#if-you-have-deployed-console), replace section 5 with the instructions provided in the link.
-- If you deployed JupyterHub (section 7), use the instructions in the link to [log into the Mount Extension](#if-you-have-installed-jupyterhub-and-the-mount-extension).
+- If you deployed JupyterHub (section 7), use the instructions in the link to [login to the Mount Extension](#if-you-have-installed-jupyterhub-and-the-mount-extension).

 ### AWS